The Restoration of Coastal Marsh Buffers

 For the months following the state Attorney General’s determination, the Georgia Conservancy worked with our conservation partners, coastal legislators and concerned citizens to introduce legislation that would advance our goal of restoring the 25-foot salt marsh buffer and providing EPD with the statute authority to enforce the buffer.

-The Georgia Conservancy has worked for months with EPD, coastal legislators and our conservation partners to restore the 25-foot salt marsh buffer along Georgia's coast.
-Going in to this year’s legislative session, the Georgia Conservancy maintained four criteria that we felt were necessary to any marsh buffer legislation.
-Those four criteria are:
+Going in to the 2015 legislative session, the Georgia Conservancy maintained four criteria that we felt were necessary to any marsh buffer legislation.
+Those four criteria were:

 - That EPD is provided with statutory authority to enforce a 25-foot salt marsh buffer;

 - That the language in any proposed legislation be confined to salt marsh buffers and did not allow for any negative changes to Georgia code related to the control of soil erosion and sedimentation along fresh water bodies;

 - That legislators and stakeholders from coastal Georgia districts are the leading voices in finding salt marsh buffer legislation; and